learn-co-curriculum/dsc-correlation-covariance/README.md

 - $\mu_y$ = mean of the dependent variable $Y$
 - $r$ = Calculated Pearson Correlation

-### Interpreting Correlation values
+### Interpreting correlation values

 > _The Pearson Correlation formula always gives values in a range between -1 and 1_

 You'll often see patterns or relationships in scatter plots.
-Pearson Correlation, which is a linear measure can be identified through a scatter plot by inspecting the "linearity of association" between two variables.
+Pearson correlation, which is a linear measure can be identified through a scatter plot by inspecting the "linearity of association" between two variables.

 If two variables have a correlation of +0.9,  this means the change in one item results in an almost similar change to another item.
-A correlation value of -0.9 means that the change is one variable results as an opposite change in the other variable.
+A correlation value of -0.9 means that the change is one variable results in an opposite change in the other variable.
 A Pearson correlation near 0 would be no effect.

 Here are some example of Pearson correlation calculations as scatter plots.